-The KSZ8895MQX/RQX/FQX/MLX can function as a managed switch or an unmanaged switch.
-If no EEPROM or micro-controller exists, then the KSZ8895MQX/RQX/FQX/MLX will operate from its default setting.
-The strap-in option pins can be configured by external pull-up/down resistors and take effect after power down reset or warm reset.
-The functions are described in the table below.
+The KSZ8895MLUB can function as a managed switch or unmanaged switch.
+If no EEPROM or micro-controller exists, the KSZ8895MLUB will operate from its default setting.
+The strap-in option pins can be configures by external pull-up/pull-down resistors and take the effect after power-down reset or warm reset, the functions are described in the following table.